ethereum/yellowpaper/README.md

 It is free culture work, licensed under the Creative Commons Attribution Share-Alike (CC-BY-SA) version 4.0.

 ## Releases
-This paper currently does not include changes to Ethereum after Byzantium, however if you like, feel free to make a PR!
+This paper currently does not include changes to Ethereum after Byzantium, however if you like, feel free to make a PR to the [`byzantium` branch](https://github.com/ethereum/yellowpaper/tree/byzantium)!
 For further information on previous and planned releases, see [here](https://github.com/ethereum/wiki/wiki/Releases).

 ## The paper